-''' Main program
+'''

+PROGRAM MAIN

 REMARK SAMPLE 1

 SUB1

+END

 Sub program

 PROGRAM SUB1

 REMARK SUBPROGRAM NO. 1

 Body of subprogram

+RETURN

+END

+'''

 A RETURN command should be inserted in subprograms to send control back to the main program.
 If you forget to write RETURN, SCOL will forgive you and pretend that there is a RETURN command in front of the END statement.